ibpsa/project1-boptest/README.md

 5) Shutdown BOPTEST by the command ``docker compose down`` executed in the root directory of this repository.

 ## Quick-Start to Use BOPTEST through the Public Online Web-Service

+BOPTEST is also available as a public web-service and can be used by following the step below:

 1) Use the API below to first select a test case to run, and then interact with it using your test controller.
 Send API requests to ``https://api.boptest.net/<request>``